Mathef/docs-4-ai/crawl4ai_docs.md

     from crawl4ai.chunking_strategy import SlidingWindowChunking
     chunker = SlidingWindowChunking(window_size=10, step=5)
     # Sample text
-    text = \"This is a sample text.
-It will be split using a sliding window approach to preserve context.\"
+    text = "This is a sample text.
+It will be split using a sliding window approach to preserve context."
     # Chunk the text
     chunks = chunker.chunk(text)
     print(chunks)